sargamtmg/propertyListCSVScript/README.md

 ## Output

-The script generates a CSV file named `listing_<timestamp>.csv` in the current directory, containing the following columns:
+The script generates a CSV file named `listing_<timestamp>.csv` in the folder named listings, containing the following columns:

 - Listing ID
 - Listing Title